Types of Life Insurance Available

 If you have anyone that depends on you financially, or if you don’t want to leave your loved ones with burial costs/debt, then the answer is yes.
 If you’re just starting out and want to lock in an affordable rate for when you have a family, different types of life insurance can help with that too.

 When someone passes away, it’s never an easy time.
 However, the rising costs of funeral services and other end-of-life expenses mean that your grief is amplified by bills that you can’t pay.
 When you invest in final expense insurance, you’re investing in your family.
 This helps provide money for your loved ones to pay for end-of-life preparations while being able to remember and celebrate the life of the person that they loved so much.
 High funeral costs, many times, cause financial ruin years after the fact.
 Don’t let this happen to your family – call us now!

 State-Regulated Final Expense Plan

-Final Expenses are what an individual’s loved ones pay upon Death to settle funeral cost and Miscellaneous Bills.
-The average cost of a Funeral has risen from $5,582 in 2004 to $7,181 in 2014, that is a 28.6% increase according to the NATIONAL FUNERAL DIRECTORS ASSOCIATION (NFDA).
+Final Expenses are what an individual’s loved ones pay upon death to settle funeral costs and miscellaneous bills.
+The average cost of a Funeral has risen from $5,582 in 2004 to $7,181 in 2014.
+That is a 28.6% increase according to the NATIONAL FUNERAL DIRECTORS ASSOCIATION (NFDA).
 These numbers DO NOT include cemetery cost.
-Cremation: According to (NFDA), the median cost of a funeral with cremation is $6,078, but some sources put the average cost of a cremation lower at $2,000-$4,000.
-Once you include cemetery costs, such as the plot, the opening & closing of the vault, the headstone and any extras like flowers, obituary notices, and transportation.
-The price can quickly boost between $10,000-$14,000 for the total cost.
+According to (NFDA), the median cost of a funeral with cremation is $6,078, but some sources put the average cost of a cremation lower at $2,000-$4,000.
+Once you include cemetery costs, such as the plot, the opening & closing of the vault, the headstone, and any extras like flowers, obituary notices, and transportation the price can quickly boost between $10,000-$14,000 for the total cost.